woctezuma/epic-games-player-estimates/README.md

 # Epic Games Player Estimates

-This repository contains Python code to estimate the number of players on the Epic Games store (EGS).
+This repository contains Python code to correlate the numbers of players and ratings on the Epic Games store (EGS).

 ## Requirements